What does hypertension mean?

 - Avoid intake of alcohol and avoid smoking.

-- Eat healthy food (try a balanced diet).
+- Eat healthy food (try the DASH diet).

 - Proper and quality sleep.

 Now you will look at a brief overview of all these ways to control hypertension.